 If you're a first time visitor in San Francisco it can be overwhelming to try and figure out which of all the beautiful spots to visit.
 There's so many iconic sites, neighborhoods and views to take in.
 Many of the spots listed below may be considered popular "tourist" destinations but all for good reason.
 Each one of my top 10 picks has features and characteristics that are uniquely San Francisco.
-We took the pictures featured in this blog post at Alamo Square, and as you can see the Painted Ladies are just too cool!
+This blog post features snapshots from our afternoon in Alamo Square, the Painted Ladies make a picturesque backdrop for your trip photos.

 2. Golden Gate Bridge - No trip to SF is complete without scenic views of the iconic bridge.
 You can either chose to walk across for stunning bay views or take in the whole bridge from Crissy Field.
 Either way, you'll have plenty of great photo opportunities to commemorate your trip.
 See our walk across the bridge on a stormy day.

 3. Seals at Fisherman's Wharf - This area is popular for its clam chowder bowls in sourdough bread (which are delicious!), but my favorite part is visiting the seal colony that took over the harbor.
 It is surprising to see wildlife so close to the city, but these seals are right at home.

 4. Cable Car from Powel-Hyde to Ghirardelli Square - Some of the best city views can be found sitting on the cable car.
 It's by far the most romantic and scenic way to get around the city.
 First timer tip: be aware that it can get quite chilly and windy on the cable car so wear layers.
 Also, plan your itinerary ahead of time because routes are limited.